 Direct and Enabling Services for Healthy Start Participants should be tailored to meet the needs of the project area and target population, ensuring strategies and activities are culturally responsive and linguistically appropriate.
 More information on determining the type and intensity of services can be found in the funding announcement.

 Applicants must propose a project area that does not overlap with a current Healthy Start or Healthy Start Initiative - Enhanced (HSE) project.
-A list of HSE projects areas can be found in Appendix H of the funding announcement.
+A list of HSE project areas can be found in Appendix H of the funding announcement.
 HSE award recipients that propose a new project area are eligible for this opportunity.

 Geographic Coverage